AJTech2002/ClassicFPSPack-Documentation/pushable-objects.md

 1. Assign the **PushableObject** Component to the object

 	- You can modify the ***Velocity Drag*** to individually affect the different axis' Drag __after__ the Player loses contact with the object (can prevent sliding effect).

-    	- Set to 0 on an axis if you don't want any Drag on that axis, after the Player loses contact, it will rely entirely upon **Rigidbody Drag**.

-        - Set to 100 on an axis if you want the Object to stop instantly after the Player loses contact.

-        - Set to intermediate values if you need Drag to affect the different axis without bringing the Object to stop immediately.

-        - The values should never exceed 100 or go below 0

 2. Ensure there is a Collider on the object